WalkerMao/walkermao.github.io/_posts/2020-07-24-imbalanced-classification.md

 <div style="text-align: center"> <img src="/pictures/ROC-with-different-cutoffs.png" alt="ROC-with-different-cutoffs" style="zoom:40%;" />  </div>

 Several techniques exist for determining a new cutoff.
 First, if there is a particular target that must be met for the sensitivity or specificity, this point can be found on the ROC curve and the corresponding cutoff can be determined.
 Another approach for determining a cutoff is to find the point on the ROC curve that is closest (i.e. the shortest distance) to the upper left corner of the plot.
-Another approach is to find the cutoff associated with the largest value of the Youden's $J$ index.
+Another approach is to find the cutoff associated with the largest value of the **Youden's $J$ index**.
 The index is defined as

 $$
 J := \text{Sensitivity} + \text{Specificity} - 1.